MKhasib/rekaz-test/README.md

-# rekaz-test
+# rekaz testing
-A simple registeration cypress test project to rekaz website
+An initial skeleton to test succesfful cypress registeration on rekaz website

+## How to run
+`npm i`
+`npx cypress open`